Managing poor performance

-Carrying out regular appraisals and identifying objectives is key to preventing poor performance.
+Carrying out regular staff appraisals and identifying objectives is key in preventing poor employee performance.

-In this article Robert Walters provides useful advise on how you can identidy poor performance, and the steps you can take to improve the performance for the future.
+In this article, Robert Walters provides useful advice on how you can identify poor performance, and the steps you can take to improve your employee's performance at work.

 Key steps to improving performance